A guide explaining the health and climate risks posed by the proposed Kalama methanol facility

 Washingtonians must rally against the proposed Kalama project and keep holding back the tide of massive exports of climate-destroying fossil fuels.
 Meet just of the few of the Washingtonians who oppose the refinery:

 On Nov.
-12, 2019, a coalition of public health and environmental groups challenged federal approvals for Northwest Innovation Works’ massive fracked gas-to-methanol refinery proposed for Kalama, Washington.
+12, 2019, a coalition of public health and environmental groups challenged federal approvals for Northwest Innovation Works’ massive fracked gas-to-methanol refinery proposed for Kalama, Wash.

 The complaint alleges that federal agencies violated the law by: